Air India: Cabin

 In November 2024, the merger between Air India and Vistara was completed, and former Vistara aircraft started operating under Air India.
-With the merger, Air India customers can, in addition to Air India's own hard product, also experience Vistara's cabin, including its three-class 787-9 Dreamliners (as opposed to Air India's own two-class 787-8 Dreamliners).
+The 787-9 Dreamliners which Air India inherited from this merger are configured in a three-class layout.

+Air India's took delivery of its first factory-fit 787-9 Dreamliner in January 2026, which is configured in a three-class layout(Business Class, Premium Economy, and Economy).

 In-flight entertainment

 Air India's widebody fleet is equipped with seatback on-demand in-flight entertainment systems on which passengers can choose from available content.
-This varies from the Thales i5000 on the 777-300ER, the Thales i8000 on the 787-8s, to the Panasonic eX3 on the A350-900, 777-200LR and 787-9.
-The legacy 777 and 787 product will be replaced with Thales' Avant Up system.
+This varies from the Thales i5000 on the 777-300ER, the Thales i8000 on the 787-8s, to the Panasonic eX3 on the A350-900 and 787-9.
+The legacy 777 and 787 product are being replaced with Thales' Avant Up system.
 Thales will also line-fit further deliveries of the A350-900 and the 787-9 with the same system.
 Air India does not offer seatback entertainment on its narrowbody fleet, with the exception of the A321LR, which uses Panasonic's eX1 system.
 On its other narrowbodies, and as an interim solution on its legacy widebody fleet, Air India uses the Bluebox streaming IFE service.
 Namaste.ai is the current in-flight magazine published in English by Air India.
 It replaced Shubh Yatra (meaning Happy Journey), which was a bilingual in-flight magazine published in English and Hindi.

 On-Board Wi-fi

 On 1 January 2025, Air India announced that it rolled out free onboard WiFi on all flights operated by the carrier's A350, Boeing 787-9 and select A321neo aircraft.
 Other planes would get Wi-Fi connectivity after they go through a refurbishment.
 The carrier became the first airline in the nation to offer such complimentary service within India.
+In April 2026, Air India selected Hughes Network Systems to transform its in-flight connectivity.
+The airline is also the global launch customer for a common connectivity platform that will be deployed across its widebody fleet, including the Airbus A350-1000, Boeing 787-8, and Boeing 777-300ER.
+For the A350 fleet, Air India will utilise the Airbus HBCplus programme, while the Boeing aircraft will be retrofitted with RAVE Aerospace Ka-band terminals.